ProberControl/ProberControl/_sources/source/stages_dictionary.rst.txt

 The Stages Dictionary is the central object in the Prober Control Software.
 It acts as handler for all attached hardware.
 It is initialized in the main file: ``ProberControler.py``

 The Stages Dictionary is build up based on the ``ProberConfig.conf`` file that needs to be present in the base directory.
-Please see `How to Write a Config File </howto/writeConfigFile.html>`_ for usages and examples.
+Please see :ref:`How to Write a Config File <writeConfigFile>` for usages and examples.

 The main call of the program first calls ``read_config()`` to interpret the information in ``ProberConfig.conf`` and then passes a list of dictionaries to ``Generate_Stages(StageConfigList)`` to call the constructor of each connected device and the device to Stages Dictionary.